Blockdaemon/oapp-utils-bd/README.md

 #### Which chains does this tool support?

-A: This tool supports mainnet BD-powered DNVs, except for Arbitrum and BSC.
+A: This tool supports mainnet BD-powered DNVs: https://docs.layerzero.network/v2/developers/evm/technical-reference/dvn-addresses (BNB RPCs support to be added)